What's New!

 of Borromini's S. Maria dei Sette Dolori); (right) detail of the Doric Atrium

-Trilithon (three stones - two vertical stones supporting a horizontal one) is a characteristic of the early architecture from
+Trilithon (three stones - two vertical stones supporting a horizontal one) is a characteristic of the architecture of Ancient Greece and it applies in a more general sense to all buildings erected

 by placing large stones one upon the other.
 Trilithon was not much employed at Villa Adriana which is a celebration of Roman masonry skills and in particular of